Browsing Table of Contents

 Some of my favorite Denver buildings.

 I know nothing of architecture, but that doesn't keep me from knowing what I like: I like Victorian.
-The late nineteenth century was a time when aesthetics really mattered – not just in building design but in art, music, and even industrial designs.
+The late nineteenth century was a time when aesthetics really mattered - not just in building design but in art, music, and even industrial designs.
 People of the era felt a compulsion to make every building, every surface and every object visually interesting.
 This rule generally applied not only for fine mansions, but for lesser houses and for factory buildings and public places.
 Architects of the day were concerned as much with the appearance of a building as they were with its functionality.
-A house or a commercial building was regarded as “a gift to the street”.
+A house or a commercial building was regarded as "a gift to the street."

 (continued)

-the ones San Francisco’s Nob Hill was named for?
+Who were those nabobs, the ones San Francisco's Nob Hill was named for?

 San Francisco's Nob Hill.